Prompt-or-Die/pod-protocol/docs/REPOSITORY_STRATEGY.md

 github.com/PoD-Protocol/pod-protocol
 ├── packages/
 │   ├── sdk-typescript/     # Source of truth
-│   ├── sdk-javascript/     # Source of truth
-│   ├── sdk-python/         # Source of truth

 │   ├── sdk-rust/           # Source of truth
 │   ├── frontend/           # Source of truth
 │   ├── api-server/         # Source of truth